Monument to Saragarhi

 Her Royal Highness Queen Elizabeth II - dictated at the unveiling by the Lord Leftenant Major Celia Harvey.

 The Battle of Saragarhi is one of the most significant moments in the history of Sikh culture yet it has never been celebrated in Sculpture despite there being films, television series, and countless books and articles on the subject.

-This piece has already reached international fame with media attention internationally and reaching the front page of the Times of India even at this stage in its construction.
+This piece has already reached international fame with media attention internationally and reaching the front page of the Times of India and will continue to do so as awareness of the importance of the battle grows.
 Commissioned by the Gurdwara in Wednesfield it has been the lifetime ambition of Councillor Bhupinder Gakhal.

 Each commission that I create is inspired by the people whom I work with.
 My inspiration usually comes from the enthusiasm of the brilliant people whom the work is about or those who have drawn my attention to it through their own passion, this is so evident with the community of the Gurdwara and in particular individuals such as Bhupinder Gakhal who's literal dream is in my hands with this artwork, I never forget that responsibility.

 With artworks like Saragarhi I want to create sculptures that are a visible marker of the under-represented but vital, real people in our communities because when you represent people you empower them.
 That power gives people the confidence to make positive changes.
 When you build a monume

 nt you make a statement that has its literal foundations in the bedrock of our nation, these statements are real and permanent” Luke Perry – Sculptor

 “This sculpture makes us proud of Wolverhampton.
 All backgrounds remember and celebrate this permanent reminder of bravery.
 It is a fitting and fantastic sculpture “

 Mayor of Wolverhampton.